StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Module/Module Dependency.md

 }
 ```

-> Note: When the number of dependencies is dynamic, you might want to look at the ``Module/DynamicDependencies`` property wrapper.
+> Note: Refer to the documentation of ``Module/Dependency`` if you need to dynamically compute your list of dependencies in the initializer.

 ### Default Initialization of Dependencies